CCRI-Cyberknights/page/docs/LINK-TESTING.md

 ## Overview

-The CCRI Cyberknights Landing Pages project includes a comprehensive link testing system that validates all internal navigation links and external links before every commit.
+The Cyber Club Landing Pages project includes a comprehensive link testing system that validates all internal navigation links and external links before every commit.
 This ensures that users never encounter broken links on the live site.

 ## 🌐 Dual URL Testing